-- Do not promote or reference alcohol in your ads.
+- Do not promote alcohol in your ads.

 - Weight loss products and services

 - Do not promote weight loss products or services that make unrealistic claims encouraging unhealthy weight loss goals.

 - Do not promote weight loss pills, weight loss supplements, or fat burners.

 - Gambling and games

 - Do not promote online gambling, lotteries, casinos, sports bookings, fantasy sports, bingo, or poker.